longqh3/RNA-SSNV/README.rst

 Extract features for raw RNA somatic mutations
 -----------------------------------------------

-All parameters should be files/folders' absolute paths.
+All parameters should be files or folders' absolute paths.

 .. code:: sh